Laykel/dotfiles/README.md

 ### i3:
 - Contains my i3config file as well as my bar config and a cheat sheet.

+## Scripts folder
+- This folder contains a script to update the package lists and the configs plugins, a script to deploy the dotfiles on a new system (provided the folder is cloned in ~/Dev/dotfiles), and the package lists.

 ### Package lists:
 - allPackages.txt is the output of `apt list --installed`